PubInv/ATX-Preemie/incubator/BillOfMaterials.md

 Note that this is for what I am calling "ATX Preemie Warmer v.
 0.1 Alpha".
 The physical design is rapidly evolving.

+Note further that this is the cost to "order everything and build one for myself".
+Producing in quantities greater than one would decrease the cost.
+We are actively desiging ways to decrease cost.

+Note that every component neded to build the electronics this (except heathing pad, wire and prototype board), including breadboarding capability, can be purchased in the (Arduino Experimenter's Kit)[http://www.adafruit.com/product/170] for $85.

 <table style="width:100%">
   <tr>